deya-eldeen/blog/_posts/post/2021-11-26-swift-any-anyobject.md

 print(anyHashableDict)
 ```

-In this example, `anyHashableDict` can have keys of different types, as long as those types conform to the `Hashable` protocol. `AnyHashable` is particularly useful when dealing with untyped sets or dictionaries coming from `Objective-C`, as it provides the necessary flexibility while maintaining type safety within Swift.
+In this example, `anyHashableDict` can have keys of different types, as long as those types conform to the `Hashable` protocol. `AnyHashable` is particularly useful when dealing with untyped sets or dictionaries coming from Objective-C, as it provides the necessary flexibility while maintaining type safety within Swift.

 <!-- #### Practical Example: Notification Structure